on3dd/angular-todos/README.md

   - [x] Toasts (for now only for todos-component-based)
   - [x] Todos (for now only for todos-component-based)
   - [ ] Environments
+- [ ] Investigate what causes the "Failed to process project graph" issue
 - [ ] Fix broken `nx lint` & `npm run lint` tasks (linting in editor works as usual)
 - [ ] Unify eslint, husky & lint-staged settings between projects
 - [ ] Add loading indicator